-A councillor may raise their personal interests in a matter at the meeting to canvas the view of the other councillors prior to deciding to declare a conflict of interest.
-If the other councillors suspect the personal interest might be a conflict of interest, the councillor may disclose their suspicion and the processes under section 150EW of the LGA or Section 177T of COBA applies.

-When dealing with a declarable conflict of interest, councillors must abide by the following procedures:

-- A councillor who has notified the chief executive officer of a declarable conflict of interest in a matter 4.1 to be discussed at a council meeting must also give notice during the meeting. - 4.2 A councillor who first becomes aware of a declarable conflict of interest in a matter during a council meeting must inform the meeting of the conflict of interest. - 4.3 When notifying the meeting of a declarable conflict of interest, councillors should provide sufficient detail to allow the other councillors to make an informed decision about how best to manage the declarable conflict of interest in the public interest.
-The following minimum details must be provided: - 4.3.1 the nature of the declarable conflict of interest; - 4.3.2 if it arises because of the councillor's relationship with a related party: - i. the name of the related party to the councillor; - ii. the nature of the relationship of the related party to the councillor; - iii. the nature of the related party's interest in the matter; - 4.3.3 if it arises because of a gift or loan from another person to the councillor or a related party: - i. the name of the other person; - ii. the nature of the relationship of the other person to the councillor or related party;
+- A councillor may raise their personal interests in a matter at the meeting to canvas the view of the 5.1 other councillors prior to deciding to declare a conflict of interest.
+If the other councillors suspect the personal interest might be a conflict of interest, the councillor may disclose their suspicion and the processes under section 150EW of the LGA or Section 177T of COBA applies. - 5.2 When dealing with a declarable conflict of interest, councillors must abide by the following procedures: - 5.2.1 A councillor who has notified the chief executive officer in writing of a declarable conflict of interest in a matter to be discussed at a council meeting must also give notice during the meeting at the time when the matter is to be discussed. - 5.2.2v A councillor who first becomes aware of a declarable conflict of interest in a matter during a council meeting must inform the meeting of the conflict of interest. - When notifying the meeting of a declarable conflict of interest, councillors should provide sufficient 5.3 detail to allow the other councillors to make an informed decision about how best to manage the declarable conflict of interest in the public interest.
+The following minimum details must be provided: - 5.3.1 The nature of the declarable conflict of interest - 5.3.2 if it arises because of the councillor's relationship with a related party: - i. the name of the related party to the councillor; - ii. the nature of the relationship of the related party to the councillor; - iii. the nature of the related party's interest in the matter; - 5.3.3 if it arises because of a gift or loan from another person to the councillor or a related party: - i. the name of the other person; - ii. the nature of the relationship of the other person to the councillor or related party; - iii. the nature of the other person's interest in the matter;

-Doc Number: STAT-PRO-025 Date Effective: 24/04/2024 This document is uncontrolled when printed Document Owner: Office of the CEO Version 5 Page 26 of 31
+Doc Number: STAT-PRO-025 Date Effective: 11/11/2024 This document is uncontrolled when printed Document Owner: Office of the CEO Version 6 Page 30 of 37